Sinking of MV Sinar Bangun: Passengers and crew

 As there was no passenger manifest, it is not clear how many people were actually on board.
 Initially, around 80 to 100 were thought to be aboard the ferry.
 The number was later revised to 70.
 However, as authorities asked the public to report any missing relatives suspected to be passengers of the ferry, the number rose to 94.
 The number continued to rise and as of 19 June 2018, 145 people were reported missing.
 The names of 41 people were publicly posted at Simanindo Harbour, while the other 104 names were posted at Tiga Ras Harbour.
 Officials then confirmed that 128 people and 50 vehicles were aboard the ferry, and added that the data may change.
 Meanwhile, survivors claimed that around 200 people and 100 motorbikes were on board.

-On 20 June 2018, the National Search and Rescue Agency confirmed that a total of 166 people were reported as missing.
+On 20 June 2018, the National Search and Rescue Agency confirmed that a total of 166 people were reported missing.
 Later in the afternoon, the number of people reported as missing reached 192.

-On 26 June, officials finally finalized the total number of passengers, crew and vehicles on board MV Sinar Bangun.
-The official list stated that there were 188 people on board the ferry, with 164 were listed as missing.
+On 26 June, officials finally finalized the total number of passengers, crew, and vehicles on board MV Sinar Bangun.
+The official list stated that there were 188 people on board the ferry, with 164 listed as missing.
 Among the missing were 18 members of a single family.

 Search and rescue

 18 June

 The first vessel that managed to reach the site of the disaster was the MV Sumut II RORO vessel.
 It managed to rescue and evacuate 3 people from the site.
 Fifteen minutes later, MV Sumut I and MV Sinta Dame II arrived at the site.
 MV Sumut I rescued 14 survivors and the latter managed to evacuate 1 survivor and 1 dead body.
 At 17:40 local time, the Indonesian National Search and Rescue Agency was informed about the disaster.
 A joint search and rescue team was assembled and deployed in the area, consisting of the National Search and Rescue Agency, the National Armed Forces, regional and local government officials, the Agency for Meteorology, Climatology and Geophysics, and the regional Disaster Management Board.
 The site of the sinking is 2 nmi from the harbour.
 Eighteen people were found to have survived the sinking.
 The first victim of the disaster was identified as Tri Suci Wulandari, a student from Aceh Tamiang, Aceh.
 Helicopters and ferries were deployed by authorities.
-The survivors were transported to Simarmata Community Health Center, Hadrinus Sinaga Regional Hospital and Dolok Padarmean Community Health Center.
+The survivors were transported to Simarmata Community Health Center, Hadrinus Sinaga Regional Hospital, and Dolok Padarmean Community Health Center.

 19 June

 Search and Rescue Mission Coordinator divided the joint search and rescue team into 2 groups.
 Officials stated that 350 personnel were deployed to assist the search and rescue operation.
-The rescue operation was hampered by bad weather and lack of equipment.
+The rescue operation was hampered by bad weather and a lack of equipment.
 Personnel from Jakarta were called.
 Personal belongings were retrieved from the water; however, neither victims nor survivors were found.
 The search and rescue operation was called off.
-On late evening of 19 June, a C-130 Hercules carrying multiple personnel and advanced equipment arrived at Silangit Airport.
+In the late evening of 19 June, a C-130 Hercules carrying multiple personnel and advanced equipment arrived at Silangit Airport.